pzivich/zEpid/docs/Time-Fixed Exposure.rst

 the list of potential estimators

 Second, does your question of interest require something not available for all methods?
 This can also narrow down estimators, at least ones currently available.
-For example, currently only `TimeFixedGFormula` allows for stochastic treatments.
+For example, only `TimeFixedGFormula` and `StochasticIPTW` allow for stochastic treatments.
 See the tutorials on `Python for Epidemiologists <https://github.com/pzivich/Python-for-Epidemiologists/>`_ for further details on what each estimator can do.

 Lastly, if there are multiple estimators to use, then use them all.
-Each has different advantages/disadvantages that don't necessarily make one better than the other.
+Each has different advantages/disadvantages that don't necessarily make one unilaterally better than the other.
 If all the estimators provide similar answers, that can generally be taken as a good sign.
 It builds some additional confidence in your results.
 If there are distinctly different results across the estimators, that means that at least one assumption is being substantively broken somewhere.
 In these situations, I would recommend the doubly robust estimators because they make less restrictive parametric modeling assumptions.
-However, you should note the lack of agreement between estimators.
+Alternatively, machine learning promises to make less restrictive assumptions regarding functional forms.
+However, the lack of agreement between estimators should be noted in your paper.

 Binary Outcome
 ==============================================